Rohanrana2003/React---The-Base-Code/Readme.md

    - import {<Component>} from "<pathName>"

 # React Hooks
  (Normal JavaScript utility Function)

- - UseState()  "Gives us a variable with super powers"
+ ## 1.UseState()  "Gives us a variable with super powers"
- - UseEffect() "Runs after UI is rendered"

-# Use State
     - Whenever State variable updates, react triggers a reconciliation cycle(re-renders the component).
     - It is used to create Local State variables inside our Functional Components.
     - They are meant to be created inside the function at the higher level.
     - They should not be created inside conditions or loops.

-# Use Effect
+ ## 2.UseEffect() "Runs after UI is rendered"
     - If there is no dependency array => UseEffect is called on every render.
     - If dependency array is empty [] => UseEffect is called on initial render(just once).
     - If dependency array is [btnNameReact] => UseEffect is called everytime btnNameReact is updated.

 # LifeCycle Methods
+ ## Note:
+  Never Compare **class lifecycle methods** with **useEffect**, it is reffered as a bad practice.
+  There is no **Lifecycle methods** in modern function based React.

- ## Mounting
+ ## 1.Mounting

   ### Example 1:
     How Mounting takes place in a class Component.

       - Parent constructor called                    (_Reconciliation OR Render Phase_)
       - Parent render called                         (_Reconciliation OR Render Phase_)
       - Parent componentDidMount called              (_DOM Manipulation OR Commit Phase_)

   ### Example 2:
     How Mounting takes place in a parent class Component having child component.

       - Parent constructor called                    (_Reconciliation OR Render Phase_)
       - Parent render called                         (_Reconciliation OR Render Phase_)

         - Child constructor called                   (_Reconciliation OR Render Phase_)
         - Child render called                        (_Reconciliation OR Render Phase_)
         - First child componentDidMout called        (_DOM Manipulation OR Commit Phase_)

       - Parent componentDidMount called              (_DOM Manipulation OR Commit Phase_)

   ### Example 3:
     How Mounting takes place in a parent class Component having two child component (first class, second class).

       - Parent constructor called                    (_Reconciliation OR Render Phase_)
       - Parent render called                         (_Reconciliation OR Render Phase_)

         - First child constructor called             (_Reconciliation OR Render Phase_)
         - First child render called                  (_Reconciliation OR Render Phase_)

         - Second child constructor called            (_Reconciliation OR Render Phase_)
         - Second child render called                 (_Reconciliation OR Render Phase_)

         - First child componentDidMout called        (_DOM Manipulation OR Commit Phase_)
         - Second child componentDidMount called      (_DOM Manipulation OR Commit Phase_)

       - Parent componentDidMount called              (_DOM Manipulation OR Commit Phase_)

       React optimises the App by applying all the componentDidMount in a one Go or In Single Batch thats why they are executed or called at last.

+ # 2.Updating

+  ### Example:
+   Suppose we have a Class based Component and after the completition of ***Mounting***.
+We are updating the data by an API call in ***componentDidUpdate*** and using ***setState***, When the ***setState***  occurs.
+Then again the data will re-render with new data and after the **ComponentDidUpdate** is called.

+    - Constructor Called
+    - Rendering Takes place
+    - componentDidMount called (this.setState called)
+    - Re rendering takes place with update data.
+    - componentDidUpdate taked place

+ # 3.Unmounting
+   - In Unmounting, if the component is removed from the screen such as we swithc between the pages, then the componentWillUnmount is called just before the unmounting of component from the DOM.
+   - ComponentWillUnmount is used to remove the resources which are in action from the DOM (setTimeout, eventListeners etc).